jkenavdekar/Machine-Translation-using-Transformer/README.md

-# Language Translation System from scratch using the Transformer architecture
+# Language Translation System
+## Built from scratch using the Transformer architecture
-## Translate English to Swedish with a fully trained model having achieved BLEU score of 23.95
+### Translate English to Swedish sentences with a fully trained model having achieved BLEU score of 23.95